-Race car driver Randy Pobst uses a newer Ford Mustang to test out three sets of tires: OEM Pirelli Nero All-Season, Michelin Pilot Sport A/S 3 and Michelin Pilot Super Sport.
+Race car driver Randy Pobst uses a Ford Mustang to test out three sets of tires: the car's OE tires, along with Pirelli Nero All-Season, Michelin Pilot Sport A/S 3 and Michelin Pilot Super Sport tires.
 The maximum-performance Pilot Super Sport has the most grip, with handling and performance that Pobst calls impressive.

 Review: Performance Tires Explored on New Episode of The Downshift, Alex Nishimoto, Sept.
 17, 2013